home-anthill/docs/hetzner-install.md

 Save the content of `/root/.kube/config` to you local machine as `~/.kube/config` file.
 Replace `127.0.0.1` in `~/.kube/config` with the public IPv4 of your Hetzner server.
+Change permission with `chmod 600 ~/.kube/config`.

-Now, you should be able to connect to the cluster from your local machine, for example via `kubectl` or softwares like [k9s](https://k9scli.io/).
+Now, you should be able to connect to the cluster from your local machine, for example via `kubectl` or a software like [k9s](https://k9scli.io/).

 ## Install Flannel CNI plugin